 If a student has a credit balance remaining after tuition, fees, book and/or supply expenses have been paid, a check will be mailed to him or her.
 Address information should be updated in the SCC records office.
 For convenience, quick access and safety, sign up for direct deposit.
 Go through MySCC Portal to WebAdvisor, select Student Financial Information then select Bank Information.

 Student Refund / Term Withdrawal / Federal Return of Funds

 It is the policy of Spartanburg Community College that students or sponsoring agencies/programs receive a fair and equitable refund of tuition charges if a student withdraws from a term or a full-time student reduces the number of credit hours to below 12 credit hours.
-Federal financial aid recipients are defined as those students who receive Federal Pell Grant, Federal Supplemental Educational Opportunity Grant (FSEOG), Federal Direct Loans and/or aid through the TRIO Student Support Services.
-Institutional costs include tuition, fees and charges made in the Book Inn using federal financial aid.
+Federal financial aid recipients are defined as those students who receive Federal Pell Grant, Federal Supplemental Educational Opportunity Grant (FSEOG) and Federal Direct Loans.
+Institutional costs include tuition, fees and charges made in the Book Inn using federal financial aid

 I. Official Withdrawal

 Official term withdrawal is defined as a student’s formal notification of his or her intent to withdraw from all courses for a term.
 A student’s withdrawal date is defined as the actual date the student submits information to student records to drop a course or courses.
 To officially withdraw from a course or courses, a student must provide official notice to student records electronically or in person.